trumpbo/Discord-Trump/README.md

 *Makes Trump say anything you want.*

-*If the bot is in a voice channel, the speech will play through the channel.*
+*If the bot is in a voice channel, the speech will play through this channel.*

 *If not, the speech will be sent as an attachment.*